owservable/owservable/README.md

 ### IConnectionManager
 Defines a ConnectionManager interface to be implemented by the application using this library.

-This implementation is required for the above ReactiveStackClient.
-An instance of ReactiveStackClient is calling IConnectionManager methods accordingly.
+This implementation is required for the above OwservableClient.
+An instance of OwservableClient is calling IConnectionManager methods accordingly.

 ### DataMiddlewareMap
 This is a map of all defined Data Middleware methods.